 The procedure is relatively safe and major complications are rare, however there are risks involved in passing the tube into the stomach.
 To make this as safe as possible the position is checked by testing the stomach contents for a level of acidity.
-If that is not successful an X-ray is taken to make sure it is in the right place.
+If that is not successful, an X-ray is taken to make sure it is in the right place.
 An incorrectly placed tube could lead to the infusion being put into your lungs, which would cause pneumonia.

-Risks from the human probiotic infusion itself are small.
-Side effects from the human probiotic infusion are small.
+Risks and side effects of the human probiotic infusion itself are small.
 These can occur between 3 hours and 2 weeks after the procedure.
-They include diarrhoea, abdominal cramps, nausea and belching, during follow up some patients who have had this done before have reported constipation.
+They include diarrhoea, abdominal cramps, nausea and belching.
+During follow up, some patients who have had this done before have reported constipation.